A terror of a different kind stalks the streets of revolutionary Paris.

 "I would believe a great many things that other men do not."

 The baker sighed.
-“I said that I saw three men running away, but that was not true.
-What I saw was two men, and a wolf.”
+"I said that I saw three men running away.
+What I really saw was two men and a wolf."

 "I know a wolf when I see one."